-Among the first questions a new business owners will ask is, “how do I get a phone number for my business?”
+Among the first questions a new business owner will ask is: “how do I get a phone number for my business?”
 The same question will apply to a company who adds new employees and wants to assign them each a phone number.
 Virtually all VoIP providers can assign a business telephone number to their customers as needed.
 Not all business phone numbers are the same.
-Let’s take a look the different kinds phone numbers a business may need.
+Let’s take a look at the different kinds phone numbers a business may need.

 Traditional Business Line

 Almost never purchased anymore, traditional phone lines, known also as land lines, are typically expensive ($30-$50 per month) and require a technician to physically install them.
 They are literally copper lines delivered directly to a business.
 These types of phone lines are what you’ll see in most residential environments, but even in most homes today land lines are not seen.
 These are also the same types of lines used with fax machines.